-Serena pins comeback defeat on distraction by baby – Vanguard
+Serena loses in exhibition comeback after giving birth – Daily Mail

 |

-Serena Williams lost on her return to competitive tennis after giving birth, going down to French Open champion Jelena Ostapenko in an exhibition in the United Arab Emirates on Saturday.
-Serena Williams.
-Williams struggled with her serve and Ostapenko …
+ABU DHABI, United Arab Emirates (AP) – Serena Williams lost in her return to tennis after giving birth in September, beaten by French Open champion Jelena Ostapenko in an exhibition Saturday and still unsure if she will defend her Australian Open title …

-Serena Williams impresses in defeat on return from giving birth as Australian Open looms
+Serena Williams loses in comeback match, undecided on Australian Open

 Serena Williams finds it 'super hard' as she makes losing court comeback